-• discuss the different types of emotions or feelings.

-- recognize who to ask for help when they are upset, scared or angry. - understand that everyone has emotions.
+- discuss the different types of emotions or feelings. - recognize who to ask for help when they are upset, scared or angry. - understand that everyone has emotions.

-- Sense of Safety & Beyond Activity book Pages 18 and 19.
-Available online to print for each student: rocketrules.org/xxxxxxxxx)verify - Crayons and pencils - Overhead projection of activity (optional) - Write these words on the board: SHARE YOUR FEELINGS
+- Sense of Safety & Beyond!
+Activity Book Pages 18 and 19.
+Available online to print for each student: TOOL KIT: https://rocketrules.org/sense-of-safety-and-beyond-materials/ - Crayons and pencils - Overhead projection of activity (optional) - Write these words on the board: SHARE YOUR FEELINGS